CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/register-existing-instance.md

     ![Unsuccessful registering](../../images/cloud-application-manager/register/aws-registerInstance-failed.png)

-* Go to the instance details where you should find the command to execute into the instance to manually register it:
+* Go to the instance details where you should find the command to be executed into the instance to manually register it:

     ![Detail of Unsuccessful registered instance](../../images/cloud-application-manager/register/aws-registerInstance-failedDetails.png)